Connect with others who understand.

 Sorting Out Symptoms of Endometriosis and IBS

-Diagnosing irritable bowel syndrome and endometriosis is typically a process of elimination.
+Irritable bowel syndrome and endometriosis are typically diagnosed through the process of elimination.
 Understanding how the two conditions work can help you monitor symptoms and discuss them with your doctor.

 Endometriosis occurs when cells that usually line the uterus spread to other parts of the body, such as the ovaries, fallopian tubes, and bowel.
 Primary symptoms are: